alpmestan/ghc.nix/README.md

 `CC`, `CONFIGURE_ARGS`, etc. environment variables will be overridden to configure the cross-compiler.

+Once in the shell, use `./boot && configure_ghc`, then proceed with hadrian as usual.

 HLS should also just work.

 ### For WebAsm: